adjn/cooking/recipes/brussels_sprouts_with_onion_bacon.md

 14. Add onions to bacon fat and cook until brown
 15. If using garlic, add for the last few minutes with the onions
 16. Reduce heat for the pan
-17. Add ~1/2 cup of white vinegar to the pan and deglaze
+17. Add ~.25 cups of white vinegar to the pan and deglaze
 18. Add salt, pepper, onion powder, optional garlic powder if you aren't adding chopped garlic, mix
-19. Add bacon to reheat and mix
-20. Remove sprouts
+19. Remove sprouts from oven when done
-21. Add sprouts to bowl
-22. Add bacon and onion to a bowl, mix
+20. Add bacon to skillet  and mix

 Consider:
 - Too much vinegar taste?
 Add a small amount of sugar